 Boards must ensure that Workforce Solutions Office staff identifies whether the mandatory work registrant:

-can immediately resume participation after HHSC good cause approval is received through the TIERS/TWIST interface; or
+can immediately resume participation after HHSC good cause approval is received through the TIERS/WorkInTexas.com interface; or

 needs more time to address the circumstances or situation.
 If more time is needed, Boards must ensure that Workforce Solutions Office staff:

-has received approval from HHSC through the TIERS/TWIST interface;
+has received approval from HHSC through the TIERS/WorkInTexas.com interface;

 makes monthly contact to confirm that the circumstance that led to the good cause claim still exists; and

-enters one of the good cause reasons in TWIST monthly, if applicable (for example, illness, court appearance).
+enters one of the good cause reasons in WorkInTexas.com monthly, if applicable (for example, illness, court appearance).

-Boards must ensure that a penalty is initiated on the fourth day following noncooperation, unless the recipient indicates before the compliance period expires that they have good cause.
+Boards must ensure that a penalty is initiated by close of business on the fourth day following noncooperation, unless the recipient indicates before the compliance period expires that they have good cause.

+Sometimes, months after a penalty has been initiated, SNAP recipients contact Workforce Solutions Office staff to state that they had good cause.

+To ensure that information in WorkInTexas.com corresponds to the most recent penalty transaction, Boards must ensure that Workforce Solutions Office staff enters good cause by the 30th day after the penalty is initiated (unless the reason for good cause occurred after the 13-day adverse action period).

+If a penalty was initiated, and Workforce Solutions Office staff attempts to enter good cause after the adverse action period (even if the penalty has not been imposed), HHSC will deny the request.

+If this occurs, Boards must ensure that Workforce Solutions Office staff informs the individual that they will need to contact HHSC directly for a good cause determination.

 A-301.b: Good Cause Actions after a Penalty Is Initiated